kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 Working for an organization that promotes openness.

 ### AVERSION TO RISK OR CHANGES
 > Organization is perceived as risk-averse or it is simply too difficult for employees to introduce changes.
-The slow adoption of ideas could fall into this category as could an overly rigid way of thinking, old-school management style or culture.
+The slow adoption of ideas could fall into this category as could an overly rigid way of thinking, old-school management style, or culture.

 __Exemplary statements reported by employees:__